rozek/banglejs-2-activities/README.md

-Again, here are the similar images generated using 24-bit graphics in the process of being converted to 3-bit colors:
+Again, here are similar images generated using 24-bit graphics in the process of being converted to 3-bit colors:

 ![](Colors/ColorStripe-Conversion.png)
 ![](Colors/ColorDisc-Conversion.png)